Sunday, October 13, 2024

 ...
 The Ten Commandments (for example) are moral duties, to be sure, but they also adumbrate individual rights.
 They define the obligations of individuals, which entail the political freedoms individuals must enjoy in order to meet them.
 Over time, Christian theorists would come to see that God’s injunctions require the rights to worship, to marry, to pursue an honest profession, and to live generally in a manner pleasing to the Lord.

 The term "over time" is what saves this passage.
 Yes, it took a long time.
-Any honest reading of the Ten Commandments though in particular are in tension with these freedoms, even if they are ultimately reconcilable from a Christian and biblical perspective.
+Any honest reading of the Ten Commandments though, reveals a tension with these freedoms, even if they are ultimately reconcilable from a Christian and biblical perspective.
 America's Founders were clear that the "rights to worship" applied universally, not just to Christians.
 This includes the inalienable right to break them by worshipping what some might see as false gods.

 More from Sen. Hawley: